On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Introduction

-The pioneering effort to reveal the fundamental connection between information and estimation theory can be traced back to the early results on the I-MMSE equation \cite{immse}, which states that the derivative of the mutual information $I\left(\RM{Y};\RM{X}\left|\RM{H}\right.\right)$ with respect to the \ac{snr} is equal to the minimum mean squared error (MMSE) for estimating $\RM{X}$ by observing $\RM{Y}$.
-While the I-MMSE equation implies maximizing the MMSE of $\RM{X}$ also maximizes the scaling ratio of the mutual information $I\left(\RM{Y};\RM{X}\left|\RM{H}\right.\right)$, which bridges the information theory and estimation theory, the equation itself mainly concentrates on the estimation performance of unknown data symbol $\RM{X}$ rather than on the target parameters in $\RM{H}$.
-Consequently, the sensing performance limits for $\RM{H}$ was not fully investigated.
-More relevant to this work, one may model the \ac{isac} channel as a state-dependent channel, which characterizes the information-conveyed signal reflected by state-varying targets \cite{cd}.
-The goal for such an \ac{isac} system is two-fold, i.e., transmitting information through such a channel while estimating its state under the minimum distortion.
-On top of that, a capacity-distortion (C-D) tradeoff is acquired to depict the \ac{snc} performance bounds \cite{cdmac,cdbroadcast,cddetection}.
+The pioneering effort to reveal the fundamental connection between information and estimation theory can be traced back to the early results on the I-MMSE equation \cite{immse}, which states that for the linear Gaussian model $\RM{Y} = \sqrt{\text{snr}}\RM{H}\RM{X} + \RM{Z}$, the derivative of the mutual information $I\left(\RM{Y};\RM{X}\right)$ with respect to the \ac{snr} is equal to the minimum mean squared error (MMSE) for estimating $\RM{H}\RM{X}$ by observing $\RM{Y}$.
+While the I-MMSE equation implies maximizing the MMSE of $\RM{H}\RM{X}$ also maximizes the scaling ratio of the mutual information $I\left(\RM{Y};\RM{X}\right)$, which bridges the information theory and estimation theory, the equation itself mainly concentrates on the estimation performance of unknown data symbol $\RM{X}$ rather than on the target parameters in $\RM{H}$, since $\RM{H}$ is assumed to be deterministic and known \cite{immse}.
+Consequently, the connection between $I\left(\RM{Y};\RM{X}\right)$ and the sensing performance limits for $\RM{H}$ was not fully investigated.
+More relevant to this work, one may model the \ac{isac} channel as a state-dependent channel \cite{1412040}, which characterizes the information-conveyed signal reflected by state-varying targets \cite{cd}.
+The goal for such an \ac{isac} system is to transmit information through the channel while estimating its state under the minimum distortion.
+On top of that, a capacity-distortion (C-D) tradeoff is acquired to depict the \ac{snc} performance bounds \cite{cdmac,cdbroadcast,cddetection,cdit}.
 While these studies could capture the \ac{snc} tradeoff from the information-theoretic perspective, the connections among communication capacity, target channel states, and to-be-estimated parameters in sensing tasks are still not clearly indicated.